gerritjvv/cassatest/README.md

 ### Generators

-Random integer from rante [from to)
+Random integer from range [from to)

 ```clojure
 {:type :int-range :from 0 :to 10}